Rauks/Moonstrap/README.md

 cd /opt
 git clone https://github.com/rauks/moonstrap.git
 ```
-Replace the stock template with Moonstrap (assuming that `/etc/munin/` is the location of the Munin configuration).
-Don't worry, a backup is created thanks to the `-b` option of the `cp` command:
+Update the `tmpldir` and `staticdir` values in the Munin master configuration in order to use Moonstrap like below (usually located in `/etc/munin/munin.conf`):
 ```
-cd /etc/munin/
+# Where to look for the HTML templates
+#
-cp -rb /opt/moonstrap/templates .
+tmpldir /opt/moonstrap/templates

+# Where to look for the static www files
+#
-cp -rb /opt/moonstrap/static .
+staticdir /opt/moonstrap/static
 ```
 Clean the old generated html files (their location depends on the `htmldir` value in the Munin master configuration, assuming it's `/var/www/munin`):
 ```